gitana/alpaca/site/docs/fields/time.md

 ## Example 2
-Displays the time in an alternative format.
+Displays the time in an alternative 24-hour format.
+This is passed in using the <code>dateFormat</code> option but could also be passed in using <code>picker.format</code> as per example 3.
 <div id="field2"> </div>
 {% raw %}
 <script type="text/javascript" id="field2-script">